Snip of book cover with the words "The Same Moon" and an image of the moon with plum blossoms and washi tape border

 People are saying …

-This is perhaps the only book out there detailing the JET program (Japan English Teaching) from a female point of view.
+Eloquently written … Perhaps the only book out there detailing the Japan Exchange and Teaching Program from a female point of view.
 Any prospective JET teacher coming to Japan to teach should read this book.

 Sarah Coomber has written an insightful story about her journey to Japan and a journey to find herself.
 Readers will enjoy an entertaining and honest account of a young woman’s self-discovery in a foreign land.